Geekbench Pre-Release Hardware Policies Aren’t New, Founder Says

 But ES and QS samples (like the AMD Renoir laptop CPU picture atop this article) often have other identifying strings attached, so it's possible those may continue to slip through.
 Despite the block on Intel 0000 processors Poole mentioned, we've seen them on Geekbench as recently as this summer in what appear to be leaks of systems with Intel's 12th Gen "Alder Lake" processors.

+Poole said that Primate Labs has "updated the 'Intel 0000' check at the beginning of July since newer Intel CPUs were using a different CPUID string."
+He said nothing of other component manufacturers.

-Poole did not respond to follow-up questions regarding how this policy is enforced in time for publication.
-We'll update this story if we receive more information.
+Poole did not respond to follow-up questions regarding how this policy is enforced.

 If this policy has been in place for years, it hasn't shown.
 Geekbench has been a go-to source for bots and Twitter leakers to find new information.
 Perhaps the new error message means that Primate Labs is taking the issue more seriously now.
 But only time will tell if it is "ded" to leakers or not.